phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Throwing weapons will be used against you more often.
 - Ranged enemies will sure to have some spare ammo.

+> SOUND EFFECTS:
+- Classic BLAM for .223 Pistol from FO1 is back!
+- New burst sounds for some weapons to better represent their actual RPM.
+- Previously unused vanilla weapon sound effect variations are now unlocked.

 > MISC:
 - Slightly nerfed car travel speed and fuel consumption upgrades to buff Outdoorsman skill and increase money sink.